PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 13:24:08
+Last updated: 2024-04-08 13:24:41
-Random Quote: Ted: "When you leave someone at the altar, you always leave a note.
-It's common courtesy."Victoria: "I think common courtesy went out the window when I did." - Victoria
+Random Quote: Ted: "It's the Drunk Train!
+You crossed out all the stops and wrote Vagina-Ville."Barney: "That's not true.
+That one says Boner Gardens." - Barney Stinson